gracehlee/pawsitive-vibes/journals/kyle_mcpeake.md

 Created user signup form with additional fields, in SignUpForm.jsx

-Group is working on the POST form for each of the other endpoints, while Grace works on frontend Navigation connecting them
+Group is working on the POST form for each of the other endpoints, while Grace works on frontend Navigation connecting them Group is working on the POST form for each of the other endpoints, while Grace works on frontend Navigation connecting them

 Working on POST for pets, CreatePetForm.jsx
+"for_sale" Checkbox results in boolean value added to form Price input is displayed when "for_sale" is checked (true)

 "for_sale" Checkbox results in boolean value added to form Price input is displayed when "for_sale" is checked (true)